0xShadowMan/Project-School/README.md

 ---

 ## 🔥 Features
-- ⚙️ Beginner-friendly cyber scripts & automation tools
-- 🧠 Hands-on labs for Linux, Python, AppSec, and recon basics
+- ⚙️ Beginner-friendly demos: Win32 C++ UI, mock scanners, and safe command examples.
 - 🎯 Logs: All actions are appended to logs.log for storing the result.
+- 📜 Persistent logs: All actions are written to logs.log for storing the result.
-- 🚀 “Script Kiddie Ultra Pro Max” design — cool UI, clean code
+- 🚀 “Script Kiddie Ultra Pro Max” design — cool UI, Owner-drawn buttons, GDI+ banner images, and neon styling.
+- 🎵 Optional audio: Background tracks (offline, local files) to complete the vibe.
 - 🕹️ 100% safe & ethical environment, but show real results.

 ---